-Nicolas Brien has served on the Board since October 2014.
-He has served as Chief Executive Officer, the Americas and U.S., of Dentsu Aegis Network Ltd. since August 2017.
+Mr. Brien has served on the Board since October 2014.
+He served as Chief Executive Officer, the Americas and U.S., of Dentsu Aegis Network Ltd. from August 2017 to December 2019, and as a consultant to Dentsu Aegis Network Ltd. from January 2020 to March 2020.
 He served as the Chief Executive Officer of iCrossing, a subsidiary of Hearst Corporation, and as President of Hearst Magazines Marketing Services, a division of Hearst Corporation, from March 2015 to July 2017.
 Prior to that, he served as Chairman and Chief Executive Officer of McCann Worldgroup from April 2010 through November 2012, and as Chief Executive Officer of IPG Mediabrands from 2008 to 2010.
 Mr. Brien also served as Chief Executive Officer of Universal McCann from 2005 to 2008.
 We believe Mr. Brien is qualified to serve as a member of the Board because with over 30 years of experience in the advertising, media and marketing industry, Mr. Brien brings to the Board a unique cross-disciplinary perspective, extensive operational experience and expertise working with world-class brands.